dotnet/docfx/Documentation/tutorial/validate_your_markdown_files.md

    \- <your_rule>.dll
 ```

-In `md.styles` folder, there is a set of definition files, with file extension `.md.style`, each file is a category.
+The `md.styles` folder will contain a set of definition files, with the file extension set to `.md.style` (_each file is a category_).

-In one category, there is a set of rule definition.
+Each category file contains a set of rule definitions.

-For example, create a file with name `test.md.style`, then write following content:
+For example, you can create a `test.md.style` file, then include the following rules:

 ```json
 {